rod-trent/SentinelKQL/LabKQL/LabKQL.md

 | extend AuthResult = AuthDetails[0].["authenticationStepResultDetail"]
 | project AuthMethod, AuthResult, AuthDetails
 ```
+The mv-expand operator expands multi-value dynamic arrays or property bags into multiple records:

 ```KQL
  SigninLogs
 | mv-expand AuthDetails = todynamic(AuthenticationDetails)
 | project AuthDetails
 ```
+The mv-apply operator applies a subquery to each record and returns the union of the results of all subqueries:

 ```KQL
 SigninLogs